nradulovic/pyeds/README.rst

  - self.producer - specifies which state machine has generated this event.

 Methods:
- - release(self) - this method is called by state machine when it has finished the processing of the event
+ - release(self) : This method is called by state machine when it has finished the processing of the event
  - execute(self, handler) - this method is called by state machine and it is used to modify how an event handler is called.

 Rules about event naming
 ^^^^^^^^^^^^^^^^^^^^^^^^